openstack/ironic-specs/specs/approved/mercury.rst

   can take place.
 * Add support to networking-baremetal for it to proxy the request through to this service for port binding requests in Neutron.
-* Design a new model, likely superceeding VIFS, but vifs could just also be an internal network ID moving forward.
+* Design a new model, likely superseding VIFS, but vifs could just also be an internal network ID moving forward.
 This would likely be required for formal adoption of the functionality by Metal3, but standalone users could move to leverage this immediately once implemented.